lennart-benschop/agon-forth/forth24/README.md

 * metaez80.4th.
 The metacompiler, used to generate Agon eZ80 FORTH from source.
 * asmez80.4th.
 Source of the FORTH assembler.
+* float24.4th.
+Source of the floating point package.
 * kernl24a.4th, kernl24b.4th, kernl24c.4th, and extend80.4th: sourcees of
   Agon Z80 FORTH.